 Over at ‘Midwestern Jungle“, they added a humidifier to their Ikea DIY indoor greenhouse.
 It was a simple $35 addition, and those plants sure look like they love it!
 Don’t know if we mentioned it before, but the Fabrikor has adjustable shelves, so you can customize the cabinet to your exact needs.

-Milsbo Greenhouse DIY
+Milsbo DIY Indoor Greenhouse

 Rachel is a nutritionist, personal trainer and wellness coach (be sure to go check her out!).
 Who knows more than a wellness coach how important plants are in our lives?
-She has tons of step by step instructions for how she created her Ikea greenhouse hack, and once again, super simple.
-A drill is the only power tool required!
+She has tons of step-by-step instructions for how she created her indoor greenhouse using this Ikea hack.

 Ikea Detorf Greenhouse Hack